kubeflow/community/wgs/community-membership.md

 Members are continuously active contributors in the community.
 They can have issues and PRs assigned to them, participate in WGs through GitHub teams, and pre-submit tests are automatically run for their PRs.
 Members are expected to remain active contributors to the community.

+All members are encouraged to help with the code review burden, although each PR must be reviewed by an official [Approver](#approver).

+When reviewing, members should focus on code quality and correctness, including testing and factoring.
+Members might also review for more holistic issues, but this is not a requirement.

 **Defined by:** Member of the Kubeflow GitHub organization